Annulment – Void & Voidable Marriages

-In North Carolina, bigamous marriages are the only marriages considered by the law as void but still require a lawsuit to be declared void.
-Seeking legal nullity of your marriage can be done on your own but the process can be much smoother if you hire an experienced NC divorce attorney who will help you get things done properly.
+You may still need to file a lawsuit to have the marriage declared void.
+Seeking legal nullity of your marriage can be done on your own but the process can be much smoother if you hire an experienced divorce attorney who will help you get things done properly.

 A marriage may be voidable where:

-- Parties are nearer in relationship than first cousins
+- Parties are nearer in relation than second cousins.

-- Either party is physically impotent (must be confirmed by doctor)
+- Either party is physically impotent (must be confirmed by a doctor).

-For a voidable marriage to be annulled, it’s necessary to file papers with the court and get a District Court Judge enter an Order annulling the marriage which will make the marriage seem to be non-existent.
+For a voidable marriage to be annulled, it’s necessary to file papers with the court and get a judge to enter an Order annulling the marriage.

 The law on which marriages are voidable vs void varies by state.
 You should consult with an attorney to determine the particular requirements in your state.
 It’s also important to consider any immigration issues and the impact an annulment may have on green card status.